PeakIndicators/Getting-Started-On-Azure-ML/Documents/Working_with_Git_locally.md

 Next it will ask for a password, paste the password you copied above and press **Enter**.
 Git downloads a copy of the code, including all commits and branches from the repo, into a new folder for you to work with.

 Switch your directory to the repository that you cloned.
 For e.g.

-`cd Next it will ask for a password, paste the password you copied above and press Enter.
-Git downloads a copy of the code, including all commits and branches from the repo, into a new folder for you to work with.

-Switch your directory to the repository that you cloned.
-For e.g.

 `cd ./Getting-Started-On-Azure-ML`

 ## Open the repo in VS Code

-1. Open a new instance of VS Code
+1. Open a new instance of VS Code.

 ![](../Images/Dev20.PNG)

-2. Open one of the files or folder from your repo
+2. Open one of the files or folder from your repo.

 ![](../Images/Dev21.PNG)